Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ![A more zoomed out view showing all transmissions at once](../../assets/images/Radio/GOES-GRB.jpg) <br>
 *GOES 18 GRB, spike on the left is DCP and spike on the right is CDA telemetry.*

+> WARNING: pending correction; image above used an IQ recording, the center frequency is WRONG!

 > GOES 14, 16, 17 are currently in on-orbit storage and are not broadcasting anything useful.